nihal-ranchod/f1_racer_ai_agent/README.md

 git clone <repository-url>
 cd f1_racer_ai_agent

-# Copy environment file and configure (optional)
-cp .env.example .env
+# The .env file is already included - no need to copy
-# Edit .env to add your Mistral API key
+# Optionally edit .env to use your own Mistral API key (see instructions above)

 # Build and run
 docker-compose up --build